1 dead in St. Paul shooting

-ST PAUL, Minn. — The St. Paul Police Department is investigating an early morning shooting that left one man dead.
+ST PAUL, Minn. — The St. Paul Police Department is investigating after officers found a dying man on the city's East Side.

-SPPD received multiple reports of a shooting on the 1000 block of Pacific Street at roughly 2:38 a.m.
-Saturday morning, the department said in a release.
+Officers arrived at the area near Payne Avenue and Arlington Avenue East after a 911 call reporting shots fired.

-Upon arrival at the scene, officers found a man that was suffering from multiple gunshot wounds.
+After a search of the area, officers found a man suffering from gunshot wounds on the 600 block of Arlington Avenue East, according to a release from the department.

-The SPPD called for St. Paul Fire medics, who transported the victim to Regions Hospital, where he was later pronounced dead, according to the release.
+The SPPD secured the area and called for St. Paul Fire medics, who pronounced the man dead at the scene.

-The department is encouraging anyone with information regarding the incident to contact them.
+A second 911 caller on the 2100 block of Waukon Avenue reported being involved in a shooting near the original shots fired call, according to the release.

+The release says a person was in custody as of 6:25 a.m. and is cooperating with investigators.

 Watch more local news: